DallasMorningNews/django-rolodex/README.md

 The "Full Page Graph" for each person or org, also provides a quick and dirty visualization of centrality measures for a graph N hops from the origin node.
 You can pass the number of hops as a GET parameter, e.g. `?hops=4`, or it will default to 3.

 ![Rolodex](screenshot.png)

+**Note:** All styling on Rolodex was done by our data team, not our extremely talented staff of designers.